lnemsick-simp/pupmod-simp-libkv/README.md

     resource strings.

-* Next look for a partial match of the form `default.<partial>`, where partial is the part of the resource identifier prior to the '['.
+* Next look for a partial match of the form `default.<partial>`, where partial is the part of the resource identifier prior to the `[`.

-  * For example, `default.Mymodule::Mydefine` for all defines of type mymodule::mydefine.
+  * For example, `default.Mymodule::Mydefine` for all defines of type `mymodule::mydefine`.

 * Finally, if no match is found, default to a backend named `default`.